 - Do you want a right or left hand drive?
 If you are going to spend most of your time on the continent, it makes more sense to buy a left hand drive vehicle.

 - Are you prepared to convert a table into a bed each night or do you want permanently set up beds?
+If you have kids and they are still in car seats or booster seats this needs to be factored in to your decision.

 - Do you want to carry bikes or other large sporting equipment that will need to be stored in or on the van?